enourbakhsh/SkyLink/README.md

 ```

 ## Common Issues
+This package takes advantage of `f-strings` which were introduced with Python 3.6.
+In older python versions, an f-string will result in a syntax error.

 Make sure you have an updated version of `setuptools` before installing `SkyLink`.
 A simple `pip install setuptools -U` does it for you.

 For most users, all the dependencies will install automatically.
 However, some might encounter issues with the `networkit` package.
 If you are one of those users, please follow the instructions here: https://github.com/networkit/networkit.